elmsec/project-euler-solutions/README.md

 # project-euler-solutions
-My solutions for Project Euler problems in Python.
+Solutions for the Project Euler problems in Python.